ryanbugden/Edit-Font-Dimensions/README.md

 ### Versions

 ```
+2.0   2023.10.06  Bugfix for when multiple dimensions the share same value.
+Rewrite + performance.
+Works on multiple open fonts.
 1.2.3 2023.05.31  Slightly better performance, code clean-up.
 1.2.2 2020.04.03  Fix bug that left guidelines there if the font was closed while the extension was active.
 Issue #3
 1.2.1 2020.04.03  User default on the toggle is stored now.
 Thanks for the tip, Connor.
 Issue #2